0LNetworkCommunity/libra-legacy-v6/ol/documentation/genesis/genesis_registration.md

 - /github_token.txt
 - /autopay_batch.json

-There is a DANGEROUS helper that will do this for you.
-1) backup the files, 2) wipe ~/.0L and 3) sync your blocks and token back.
+There are some makefiles which can help 1) backup the files, 2) wipe ~/.0L and 3) sync your blocks and token back.
 You will be prompted for Y/N at each step.
 ```
+make backup
+# if you your backup is called /0L_backup/, then you can restore with:
-make danger-delete-all
+make danger-restore
 ```
 # Registration